 For a recent IBM Watson demonstration you can watch a fireside chat with Dr. John Kelly, who leads the Watson team at IBM, at TechCrunch Disrupt 2015 in San Francisco.

-IBM Watson will work smoothly in an enterprise environment when you need to feed large amounts of data, and you have a decent budget and want to have a reliable and proven service provider behind you.
+IBM Watson will work smoothly in an enterprise environment when you need to feed large amounts of data, you have a decent budget and you want to have a reliable and proven service provider behind you.

 Building our own bot

-This article was written as a part of our own challenge to build a smart bot with AI capabilities that can help people understand how to build a mobile app, give useful advice and provide an estimation of development and design costs.
+This article was written as part of our own challenge to build a smart bot with AI capabilities that can help people understand how to build a mobile app, give useful advice and provide an estimation of development and design costs.

 If you want to be notified about the next article on bot creation, you can sign up for our newsletter below.

 - The Rise of Chat Bots: Useful Links, Articles, Libraries and Platforms

 - Why is everyone building chatbots?
 And how can they help me?